 In order to achieve a systemic response following oral administration, a given drug needs to dissolve (or be solubilized) in the gastrointestinal (GI) fluids and permeate the intestinal mucosa to reach the systemic circulation.
 As many poorly water soluble drugs are affected by the co-administration of food, or formulated in a lipid based drug delivery system to ensure GI drug solubilization, the GI digestion processes will affect the drug absorption.
 Therefore, two key parameters to evaluate in order to predict the in vivo performance of orally administrated poorly water soluble drugs are the drug solubilization during GI digestion and the permeation across the intestinal mucosa.
 As these two processes affect each other, a predictive in vitro model needs to mimic both processes simultaneously.
 The purpose of the present master's thesis project is to develop and evaluate a combined GI digestion and permeation in vitro model.
-Supervisors: Ragna Berthelsen, Mette Klitgaard (phd student) and Anette Müllertz Lipid based drug delivery systems for the pediatric population
+Supervisors: Mette Klitgaard (phd student) and Anette Müllertz Is intestinal mucus an important factor in solubilization and absorption of poorly soluble drugs?

-As the pediatric population differs from the adult population in many aspects, the design of drug delivery systems (DDS) for the pediatric patient requires careful considerations.
-In oral administration, the physiological conditions of the gastro-intestinal tract is so complex that the rate and extent of drug absorption are influenced by many factors, especially when the drug solubility is low, it often causes incomplete absorption and low bioavailability, seriously affecting the drugs clinical efficacy and the treatment of the disease.
-The project may involve: 1) construction of a pediatric lipid based DDS, and 2) In vitro evaluation of the designed DDS, studying drug solubilization capacity and mechanism, stability and drug release profiles using in vitro pediatric digestion model, and 3) studies of the permeation of poorly soluble drugs following administration of the designed DDS.
-The study will be conducted in collaboration with hospital-pharmacists from Rigshospitalet.
-Supervisors: Ragna Berthelsen Is intestinal mucus an important factor in solubilization and absorption of poorly soluble drugs?
 Efficient oral therapy is dependent on a good and reproducible drug absorption.
 However, many active drug candidates suffer from poor water solubility, which makes it difficult to formulate them into delivery systems with high and reproducible bioavailability.
 One important factor influencing this, is the poor understanding of the actual conditions in the gastrointestinal tract, and the factors that are limiting for the drug absorption.
 Therefore, the tools that are used in the development process are in many cases not predictive for the in vivo situation.
 One example is the media that are used for predicting the drug dissolution in the intestine, which often underestimates the in vivo dissolution.
 We hypothetize that the intestinal mucus layer has a larger solubilization capacity than the intestinal fluids and is therefore a major player in the absorption mechanism for poorly water soluble drugs.
 Thus, the mucus layer need to be included in in vitro models simulating drug dissolution and absorption.
 This project aims to elucidate the impact of the intestinal mucus layer in dissolution, solubilization, diffusion and absorption of poorly water soluble drugs.
 The project will be directly linked with the current PhD project of Mette Klitgaard.
-Supervisors: Mette Klitgaard (PhD student), Anette Müllertz, Jette Jacobsen, Ragna Berthelsen
+Supervisors: Mette Klitgaard (PhD student), Anette Müllertz, Jette Jacobsen Development of a targeted drug delivery system by use of micro-containers

-Development of a targeted drug delivery system by use of micro-containers Inflammatory bowel disease (IBD) affects more than 50,000 people in Denmark.
+Inflammatory bowel disease (IBD) affects more than 50,000 people in Denmark.
 Current treatment options are not effective and are often associated with severe side effects due to systemic uptake of the drug.
 The aim is to develop a DDS that targets only inflamed areas of the gastrointestinal tract in IBD patients.
 This can be achieved e.g. by functionalizing the surface of the DDS.
 Newly developed DDS will be tested in vitro, and the promising DDS will be investigated in vivo in a preclinical IBD rodent model.
-Supervisors: Anette Müllertz, Thomas Rades & Maja Nørgaard Kristensen (PhD student)

-The effect of gastric transfer rate on supersaturation and precipitation of poorly water soluble weak bases
+Supervisors: Anette Müllertz, Thomas Rades & Maja Nørgaard Kristensen (PhD student) The effect of gastric transfer rate on supersaturation and precipitation of poorly water soluble weak bases